-So here I am, dying to ask David to tell the story of how he broke his right foot making the leap that appears on the back cover of their last album; but he’s quicker than me and everybody else in the room, so he just looks straight at Joaquina and asks her:
+So here I am, dying to ask David to tell us the story of how he broke his right foot making the leap that appears on the back cover of their last album; but he’s quicker than me and everybody else in the room, so he just looks straight at Joaquina, the in-house chef and asks her:

 “Sweetheart, what’s in the soup?”

-And Joaquina starts speaking Spanish, obviously, just because that’s what we all do around the house, all the time, especially when it comes to great food.
-When she finishes her explanation. she smiles at David.
+And Joaquina starts speaking Spanish, obviously, just because that’s what we all do around the house when it comes to great food, and when she finishes her explanation, she smiles at David.
 What she said might sound obvious to her, but not to him.

 So David smiles and nods, as if he understood the name of every ingredient, as if he could stand up right now and make another changua himself.
-He looks down at the bowl in front of him, inhales the aroma, and nonchalantly fills his spoon.
+He looks down at the bowl in front of him, inhales the aroma of the boiled eggs, cilantro, scallions and love, and nonchalantly fills his spoon.
 I follow the trajectory of the changua from the bowl to his mouth, and as the flavors hit his tongue, I can see by the way his eyes pop that his palate is going as crazy as one of his fans in the first row.
-I smile because I know exactly how he’s feeling; the first time I heard Van Halen, my ears reacted to the music the way his taste buds were now experiencing the soup.
+I smile because that reminds me of the first time I heard Van Halen, my ears reacted to the music the way his taste buds were now experiencing the soup.
 I consider the best way to explain that to him, so he’ll know I can relate to the way he’s feeling… but then I decide it’ll just take too long, and I can’t wait to attack my changua.

-So we’re all there: sipping, slurping, savoring.
+So we’re all there: sipping, slurping and savoring traditional Colombian breakfast food.
 It occurs to me that I should translate the ingredients and the preparation for David, but then I decide to just enjoy the moment, and I smile at him, looking for his approval, and he smiles back and proceeds to mix the bread on top of the changua, just like he saw me doing a second before.

 And then we are all done, and we sit for some time, reflecting on the food we’ve just enjoyed, until Eddie stands up and says: